zentrum-vileb/shibboleth-idp-docker/README.md

 - reverse proxy (e.g. apache): 80 / 443 / 8443

 # Migration from existing IDPv4
-To use external services (sql, ldap), e.g. on docker host or different servers, ensure that these can be access from the container (e.g. ip rules)
+To use external services (sql, ldap), e.g. on docker host or different servers, ensure that these can be accessed from the container (e.g. ip rules)

 ## Shibboleth SQL
 - Convert character sets, set new collation, e.g.